fishankun/practices/cgpa_calculator/README.md

 ## 📌 Features

-- Takes marks input for 7 university subjects
+- Takes marks input for 7 university courses.
 - Converts marks into GPA using a fixed grading scale
 - Uses credit weighting for each subject
 - Calculates final CGPA automatically